Skip to main content

 The most commonly reported diseases include:

 • Ash dieback was the most commonly reported disease in 2020, and it is now present in most parts of the United Kingdom.
-Ash dieback is a highly destructive fungal disease which is predicted to kill 70-90% of native ash (>100m trees) over the next 20 years.
+Ash dieback is a highly destructive fungal disease which is predicted to kill 70-90% of native ash (>100 million trees) over the next 20 years.
 Reports from areas where it has not already been recorded are encouraged to help monitor its spread.

 • Oak processionary moth (OPM) enquiries made up almost half of all pest enquiries in 2020.
 OPM caterpillars are pests of the oak tree and are hazardous to human and animal health.
 Native to southern Europe and first detected in the UK in 2005, OPM is subject to a government-led programme of survey and control to minimise its spread and impact.
 OPM caterpillars can be confused with caterpillars of other species, such as buff-tip moth, gypsy moth and small eggar moth, which explains their presence among the most common enquiries.
 However, it is quite straightforward to tell caterpillars of the different species apart with our online guide.